 The reservoir, the dam, the pipeline, and the powerhouse are integral parts of the station’s generation system.
 Victoria operates as a run-of-river facility, meaning whatever flows into the reservoir flows out at approximately the same rate, either through the spill gates or through the pipeline.

 Gravity moves the water down the pipeline to the powerhouse, where the force of the water passing through the blades of the water wheels drives the turbines and generates electricity.
 The head (the difference in elevation between the water at the dam and that in the tailrace or discharge below the powerhouse) is 215 feet.
-As a result, water flows through the pipeline at the rate of 850 cubic feet per second.
+Water flows through the pipeline at the rate of 850 cubic feet per second.
 To put all that into perspective, it could fill nearly 14 million Olympic-sized swimming pools in an average water year.

 UPPCO has been the steward of Victoria Hydro since 1947.
 That year, the company was formed through the merger of three smaller electric utilities, including Copper District Power Company, the original operator of Victoria Hydro.
 The many preservations and improvement projects at Victoria bear witness to UPPCO’s ongoing commitment to clean, domestic, and renewable energy sources.

 The Victoria Dam and hydroelectric station were built in 1931 by the Copper Range Mining Company.
 They are currently still in use and are remotely controlled from the UPPCO dispatch center.
-The station produces 12.4 megawatts at total capacity.
+The station produces 12.4 megawatts at full capacity.
 The penstock is 10 feet in diameter and is constructed out of wood staves secured with metal cables, much like a wood barrel.

 The height of Victoria Dam is 35.075 m.
 The capacity for electric power generation 15 000 kW.
 The dam structure is reinforced concrete.
 Victoria Dam’s structural type has multiple arches and a buttress dam.
 Hydroelectric plants need millions of cubic feet of water to operate.
 To store the water obtained from melting snow and rainfall, dams are constructed to back up rivers and provide a storage facility.